rackerlabs/design-system/_component_design/file-tile.md

 - Include an icon in the file tile to represent the file format.
 Only use icons available in the [Helix Toolkit](https://rackerlabs.github.io/helix-ui/components/icons/#available-icons).
 - Do not use branded icons.
 - Consider where you place file tiles in a view.
 Avoid making the user scroll down a long list of file tiles to see important information.
-- Only allow the user who uploaded a file to remove it from a page.
+- Only the user who uploaded the file can remove it.
+A file tile should be read-only for all other users.

 {% endcolumn %}